albenoit/DeepLearningTools/README.md

 This script has some known problems, any suggestion is welcome:
 * moving average parameters saving is maybe not correctly done.
 I am not sure that the smoothed variables are saved instead of the current parameters
 * for now tensorflow_server only works on CPU so using GPU only for training and validation.
 Track : https://github.com/tensorflow/serving/issues/668
+* the model_fn function should be refactored to enhance clarity and maintainability.
+Also, conversion for feature columns to tensors should be carried out at the model definition level (later than currently in order to improve model flexibility)

 # TODO :